Melissa Daluvoy, MD

 The Cornea Fellowship Program is registered with the Association of University Professors of Ophthalmology (AUPO) fellowship compliance program and meets guidelines set forth by the AUPO fellowship compliance committee.

-Track 1 (Clinical Track): This is a clinical fellowship that is 1 year in duration.
-This year consists of intense medical training with clinical rotations with the Duke Cornea specialists at the main Duke Eye Center and occasionally at a satellite practice.
+Track 1: The Duke Ophthalmology Cornea Fellowship is a clinical one-year program.
+This year consists of intense medical training with clinical rotations with the Duke Cornea specialists at the main Duke Eye Center and occasionally at our satellite locations.

 See where the Duke Cornea Fellowship program graduates are now practicing.

 Full North Carolina medical licensure (not a training license)

 Note: we do not accept a training license; international medical school graduates who do not qualify for a North Carolina Medical license cannot be offered fellowship positions.
 We do not provide immigration sponsorship for clinical associates.